remotelock/hiring-fullstack-template/README.md

 - Create as many files as you need
 - Create or organize the express project as you want, if you want to organize it diferently please explain why
+    > All the features i created use single responsibility principle.
 - Create a better UI for the view we already have, make sure you're following UX/UI standards
 - Create validations along the form, to make sure people is not entry invalid data
 - Keep using [bootstrap v5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) on the UI